 - Why did you book this meeting today?

-- What is your biggest problem you'd like to have solved?
+- What is the biggest problem you'd like to have solved?

 - How much is the problem impacting your business?